tkowalcz/central-publishing-maven-plugin-bug/README.md

    ```

 2. This variable is resolved for each submodule independently.
-3. First submodule (called `deployed`) sets the variable to false and should be deployed.
+3. First submodule (called `deployed`) sets the variable to false and SHOULD be deployed.
-4. Second submodule (called `not-deployed`) sets the variable to true and should be deployed.
+4. Second submodule (called `not-deployed`) sets the variable to true and SHOULD NOT be deployed.
 5. The second submodule depends on the first one to make sure it is built last.

 This should be a common case, e.g., the first submodule is a public api, and the second submodule is an api implementation distributed as a docker image.